uberall/mn-kotlin-transactional-issue/README.md

 ## Running locally

-* Start the PostgreSQL server locally
-    * Under the root directory of this git repo, execute `docker compose up -d`
 * Run the test to reproduce the issue in another console `./gradlew -i test --rerun-tasks --tests "com.example.DemoTest.hikariIssue"`
+* Changeing the variable `callCount` in `DemoTest` to a number below Hikari pool size will make the test pass

 ## Possible root cause